miklevin/MikeLev.in/_posts/2022-08-15-choosing-best-css-framework-for-github-pages-and-jekyll.md

 ---
 date: 2022-08-15
 title: Choosing Best CSS Framework For Github Pages and Jekyll
-permalink: /blog/choosing-best-css-framework-for-github-pages-and-jekyll/
 headline: Exploring CSS Frameworks for Jekyll and Github Pages
 description: "I'm looking for a CSS framework that provides a modern look, is search-friendly, has been around the longest, and allows me to produce clean, vanilla HTML code.
 After considering Bootstrap, Foundation, Bulma, Semantic, and UIkit, I decided to go with Foundation because it doesn't require btn classes.
 I activated lpvg.org on Github pages, created a `_layouts` folder and default.html file, and reminded myself to take baby steps."
 keywords: CSS, Framework, Modern, Look, Search-Friendly, Longest, Clean, Vanilla, HTML, Bootstrap, Foundation, Bulma, Semantic, UIkit, Btn, Classes, Github, Pages, Jekyll, Experiment, Rabbit, Holes, Baby, Steps, Categories, Feature, Blogging, Software, To-Do, List
-categories: jekyll, github, experiment, blogging, html
+categories: experiment, html, jekyll, blogging, github
+permalink: /blog/choosing-best-css-framework-for-github-pages-and-jekyll/
 layout: post
 ---

 Let's push and push and push on that YouTube front.
 Wrap in Reddit.
 Twitter, Facebook and all that is nothing compared to the YouTube/Reddit front.
 I'll